DataDog/dd-trace-rb/docs/GettingStarted.md

 **Manually configuring GraphQL schemas**

-If you prefer to individually configure the tracer settings for a schema (e.g. you have multiple schemas), in the schema definition, you can add the following [using the GraphQL API](http://graphql-ruby.org/queries/tracing.html):
+If you prefer to individually configure the APM SDK settings for a schema (e.g. you have multiple schemas), in the schema definition, you can add the following [using the GraphQL API](http://graphql-ruby.org/queries/tracing.html):

 With `GraphQL::Tracing::DataDogTrace`